backand/docs/docs/getting_started/objects.md

 ## Model

-The Model parent tab allows you to modify the JSON schema of your database's model structure, adding new objeccts and establishing the relationship between them.
+The Model parent tab allows you to modify the JSON schema of your database's model structure, adding new objects and establishing the relationship between them.
 Below is a brief overview of how to use this interface:

 ###Example